Cooking Classes

 You will start out by building a new kind of Caesar salad, one that uses tahini and garlic, cider vinegar and a touch of nutritional yeast to make a creamy and delicious dressing.
 Then you will make the risotto, and Chef Paul will share his tips for creating a fabulous vegetable stock, a staple of many vegan dishes.
 This menu includes a tasty carrot miso spread, served over toasted and sliced baguette, and fresh and cool raspberry sorbet.

-Caesar salad with a tahini-based Caesar dressing
+Caesar salad with a creamy vegan Caesar dressing

 Butternut Squash Risotto